Do Not Overtighten

 So how can you avoid that sickening feeling that comes right after you’ve overtightened?

-• Why, oh why?
+- Why, oh why?
 We all make assumptions; the trick is periodically to ask why oh why they work for your business.
 Here are some examples: We must sell out our capacity; it’s better to sell a perishable good at a low price than to have it go unsold; we should scale capacity to fit peak demand; we should maximize demand; customers are more sensitive to price than quality.
 I’m not saying those assumptions, and others, are right or wrong.
-I am saying they are assumptions (possibly supported by data; see Further Reading), and before we continue to risk our businesses on them we should ask why we continue to believe them.
-I’ve found in business war games I’ve conducted and strategy simulations I’ve built that a good test question is this: will our strategy work if our competitors do the same thing we plan to do?
+I am saying they are assumptions (possibly supported by data; see Further Reading, below), and before we continue to risk our businesses on them we should ask why we continue to believe them.
+I’ve found in business war games I’ve conducted and strategy simulations I’ve built that a good test question is this: Will our strategy work if our competitors do the same thing we plan to do?

 Competitive strategy.
 Some assembly required.
 Do not overtighten.